 "Days idle, cumulative" is the total number of working days lost multiplied by the number of workers occurring over the entire span of the work stoppage, often over a period of months.

-How are the data collected? ▸
+How is the WSP data collected? ▸

 Information on work stoppages is obtained from reports from the Federal Mediation and Conciliation Service, state labor market information offices, BLS Strike Report from the Office of Employment and Unemployment Statistics, and from media sources.
 Parties involved in the work stoppage (employer, association, union) are contacted to verify the duration and number of workers idled by the stoppage.